bohemian-miser/Spectre/README.md

 I'm pretty sure I can make either an infinite line but haven't got a solid proof yet.
 I think I'd need to rework the generator to do a kind of substitution thing instead of the standard spectre algorithm and then I could show that you make a long line/circuit, and when you substitue all the tiles for the next superset you maintain all the paths (like a standard infinite line proof, like the hilbert curve).

+## Lingo
+* 'Thumbs' - The editable tiles at the top of the page.
+Short for 'Thumbnails'.

 ## TODO list

 * Do everything in shaders so it's nippy af.